Joni4Games/jNote/README.md

 Installation:

 ## Windows:
-You will need the minimum of .NET-Framework 4.5
+You will need the .NET-Framework 4.5 or newer

 ## Linux:
 You will have to install mono-runtime.